kitlang/kitlang.github.io/examples.md

 Enums that don't have any values which contain internal data will be optimized to C enums.

+Enums *cannot* contain themselves, since the size of the structure would be unknown; however, they can contain pointers to themselves.

 ~~~kit
 /**
  * Represents a nullable value.